-  One of the monkeys rescued was used my thieves to steal money and jewelery from tourists, much like the monkey in Aladin.
+One of the monkeys rescued was used my thieves to steal money and jewelry from tourists, much like the monkey in Aladin.
 He still remembers the habit, so be careful if this friendly monkey comes to give you a hug as you may lose your watch.

 Another Amazon Rainforest Attraction worth a visit is the Alto del Águila in Puerto Narino, a short boat ride from Leticia, Colombia.
 This hotel is owned and operated by a Friar named Hector and profits go to help a local school.